With data breaches at an all-time high, cybersecurity practices are more important than ever...

 Did you forget to close your garage door when you left home, but then used your mobile device to close it as you sat worry free in the waiting room at the doctor’s office?
 Not sure if you armed the alarm system when you left for a weekend trip?
 No problem, because you’re a smart cookie who has smart devices, which will help you handle all this remotely.
 Left your lights on downstairs, and too tired to get out of bed?
 Ask Alexa or your Google home to turn them off.
 Technology is great, technology has evolved, technology has allowed us to forgive ourselves for human shortcomings.
 But you know what else technology has done?
 It has facilitated an invitation to those less innocent individuals with malicious intent, and has increased the opportunities for cybercriminals.
+This means we have to be even more vigilant when it comes to learning how to protect your home network.

 With so many devices being upgraded to “smart” devices as consumers move towards “smart” living, the number of Internet of Things (IoT) devices is increasing at a rapid pace.
 Cisco estimates this number to grow exponentially over 50 billion by year 2020.
 What does this mean for the average consumer?
 It means regular household devices such as refrigerators, washing machines, televisions will all become connected and humans will be communicating remotely via the internet with each of these devices.
 By 2030, only a decade later, this number is estimated to grow to 500 billion devices!